(data choirs: marginalia)

 Bird species in the scatterplot for February number about 44.

-The open star cluster in the northern constellation Cassiopeia called NGC 457 is also called the Owl Cluster.
+The open star cluster in the northern constellation Cassiopeia is also called the Owl Cluster.
 It is approximately 7,9222 light-years away.

-Some owls will migrate further north with the opening of the ice.
+At the first opening of the ice some owls will migrate further north.
 Dreaming the zugunruheof, they will gorge on berries, their internal organs metamorphosing for the journey.

 First at the March / Competing with the Wind -, c.
 1875 (Fr1383A)